amitmerchant1990/reverie/README.md

     - [Dracula syntax theme](https://draculatheme.com/) included
 - Disqus commenting
 - Google Analytics integration
+- Fuzzy search across blog posts
 - Categorize posts out-of-the box
 - A home widget to show recent GitHub commit
 - RSS Feed
+- In-built sitemap

 ## Using Reverie on GitHub Pages

 ### Step 1) Fork Reverie to your User Repository

-Fork this repo, then rename the repository to `yourgithubusername.github.io`.
+Fork this repository, then rename the repository to `yourgithubusername.github.io`.

-Alternatively, you can use [`Use this template`](https://github.com/amitmerchant1990/reverie/generate) button if you want to create a repo with clean commit history which will use Reverie as a template.
+Alternatively, you can use [`Use this template`](https://github.com/amitmerchant1990/reverie/generate) button if you want to create a repository with a clean commit history which will use Reverie as a template.

 Your Jekyll blog will often be viewable immediately at <https://yourgithubusername.github.io> (if it's not, you can often force it to build by completing step 2)